MIT-LCP/eicu-data-paper/main.md

 ![Organization of patient data demonstrating how a single patient can have multiple hospital stays, and each hospital stay can have multiple unit stays. \label{fig:patient_organization}](img/PatientOrganization.png){ width=70% }

-Figure ? shows the database schema.

 ## Sample selection

 A representative sample of patients was extracted from the eRI data warehouse.
 This sample of patients was selected by ...
 <!-- TODO: Jesse's doc -->

-## Deidentification

-All tables were de-identified to meet the safe harbor provision of HIPAA.
-These provisions include the removal of all personally identifiable patient identifiers, ages over 89, and other personal information.
-Data was de-identified using a python package based upon a publicly available de-identification package which has previously been used to de-identify electronic health records [@perlpackage].
-Large portions of all tables were manually reviewed by at least three personnel to verify all data had been de-identified.

 ## Code availability